Ai-deen/Vyoma-verification-Hackathon/level2_design/README.md

-# Bit Manupulation Coprocessor Design Verification
+# Bitmanipulation Coprocessor Design Verification

 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.